 Navigate to Admin Panel, click the Settings option on the left sidebar, then click the Security & Authentication tab.
 From here, make sure that the domain that you are updating has the SSO required checkbox unchecked.

 Click the Edit button under the SSO metadata column, then highlight and delete all of the previous SAML signing certificate, called the x.509 certificate in Airtable.

 Access the new x.509 certificate from your IdP.
 In some cases, this may be referred to as a SAML signing certificate within the IdP that your organization uses.
 You'll want to copy this certificate for use in the next step.

-Paste the contents of the new certificate that you just copied into the x.509 field in the metadata configuration window in Admin Panel.
+Paste the contents of the new certificate that you just copied into the x.509 field in the metadata configuration window of the admin panel.
 This information should already be blank after following Step 2.
 Click Save after pasting the content.
 After editing your IdP metadata, the changes may take up to 5 minutes.